shalupov/GettingAndCleaningDataCourseProject/README.md

 This is the course project for "Getting and Cleaning Data" Coursera course.

-It cleans data for human activity recognition raw data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+It cleans the data for human activity recognition raw data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Project description for the course as follows: